 How to make an avocado smoothie with leafy greens

-Step 1: Add your spinach, kale, mint, avocado, lemon juice, and water to a high-powered blender.
+• Add the spinach, kale, mint, avocado, lemon juice, and water to a high-powered blender.
 Add the ice cubes last.

-If you have any leftover green smoothie, you can store it covered in the refrigerator for 3-4 days.
+• If you have any leftover green smoothie, you can store it covered in the refrigerator for 3-4 days.
+If it separates, just throw it black in the blender to get that creamy texture.

 Other healthy smoothie recipes

-I love a cool, refreshing smoothie… especially one I can enjoy without worrying about spiking my blood sugars!
-If you’re looking for more smoothies you can enjoy guilt-free, here are a few recipes I know you’ll enjoy:
+I love a cool, refreshing smoothie that will give me energy without boosting my blood sugars!
+If you’re looking for more diabetes-friendly smoothies, here are a few recipes I know you’ll enjoy:

 For even more smoothie inspiration, check out this roundup of the best low-carb smoothies for diabetics!